-If you think you or anyone else may have used too much MIRCERA immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26 in Australia or 0800 764 766 [0800 POISON] in New Zealand) or go to Accident and Emergency at the nearest hospital.
+If you think you or anyone else may have used too much MIRCERA immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26 in Australia) or go to Accident and Emergency at the nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.

 Keep these telephone numbers handy.

 If you are not sure what to do, contact your doctor or pharmacist.

 If you are about to start any new medicine, remind your doctor and pharmacist that you are using MIRCERA.

 Tell all doctors, dentists, and pharmacists who are treating you that you are using MIRCERA.

 If you are going to have surgery, tell the surgeon or anaesthetist that you are using MIRCERA.
 It may affect other medicines used during surgery.

 Tell your doctor if you become pregnant while using MIRCERA.

 Tell your doctor that you are using MIRCERA if you are having any blood tests.
 Most patients’ blood iron levels decrease when on erythropoietin therapy and you may need to be treated with iron supplements.

 Tell your doctor if, for any reason, you have not used your medicine exactly as prescribed.
 Otherwise, your doctor may think that it was not effective and change your treatment unnecessarily.